mojotech/helios2/README.md

 - Install Docker and docker-compose
 - `cp .env.local.sample .env` -- fill in env vars where applicable
-- Sign up for a free darksky API key: https://darksky.net/dev
+- Sign up for a free [OpenWeather API key](https://home.openweathermap.org/api_keys)

   Note: the free API key has a daily limit of 1000 requests

 ### Start it up